-Similar to most years, the majority of salmonids harvested from Illinois waters of Lake Michigan were Coho Salmon (Figure 1).
-Coho Salmon accounted for 64% of the 2023 salmonid harvest and have comprised the greatest portion of the salmonid harvest since 1979 (64%; average 1979-2022).
-Lake Trout (24%), Chinook Salmon (6%), Rainbow Trout (5%), and Brown Trout (<1%) constituted smaller percentages of the 2023 charter fishing harvest.
-Harvest of all salmon and trout increased 16% compared to 2022.
-The number of Coho Salmon harvested increased by 19% and Chinook Salmon harvest increased 43% compared to last year.
-Lake Trout (+24%) and Rainbow Trout (+5%) harvest also increased compared to 2022, but Brown Trout harvest declined (-51%).
-No Pink Salmon were reported during 2023.
+Consistent with most years, the majority of salmonids harvested from Illinois waters of Lake Michigan were Coho Salmon (Figure 1).
+Coho Salmon accounted for 73% of the 2024 salmonid harvest and have comprised the greatest portion of the salmonid harvest since 1979 (64%; average 1979-2023).
+Lake Trout (16%), Chinook Salmon (7%), Rainbow Trout (4%), Brown Trout (<1%), Pink Salmon (<1%), and Atlantic Salmon (<1%) constituted smaller percentages of the

+2024 charter fishing harvest.
+Harvest of all salmon and trout increased 38% compared to 2023.
+The number of Coho Salmon harvested increased by 56% and Chinook Salmon harvest increased 49% compared to last year.
+Rainbow Trout (+9%) and Brown Trout (+130%) harvest also increased, but Lake Trout harvest declined by 10% compared to 2023.
+Nine (9) Pink Salmon and two (2) Atlantic Salmon were also reported in the 2024 harvest.

-Like increases in harvest, charter boat angler effort (56,048 angler-hours) increased by 4% compared to 2022 (53,789 angler-hours).
+Like increases in harvest, charter boat angler effort (58,936 angler-hours) increased by 5% compared to 2023.
 Prior to 1999, charter boat sportfishing accounted for approximately 21% (1988-1998 average) of the total fishing effort directed at salmonids in Illinois waters of Lake Michigan.
-Then, that proportion increased to 29% (average 1999-2019) of the total angler effort for salmonids, due to a slow decline in shore-based salmon fishing after 1988 and a decline in non-charter boat effort after 1998.
-During the last three years, charter boat sportfishing accounted for 22-23% (2021-2023) of total directed effort for salmonids (Figure 2).
+Then, that proportion increased to 29% (average 1999-2019) of the total angler effort for salmonids, due to a slow decline in shore-based salmon fishing after 1988 and a decline in noncharter boat effort after 1998.
+During the last four years, charter boat sportfishing accounted for 22-24% (2021-2024) of total directed effort for salmonids (Figure 2).

-Annual charter boat harvest rate for salmon and trout in 2023 (54 fish per 100 angler-hours) was higher than that in 2022 (49 fish per 100 angler-hours) and the long-term average (1979-2022) of 44 fish per 100 angler-hours.
-The harvest rate of anglers fishing on charter boats was approximately 1.5 times higher than that of anglers fishing on non-chartered boats (Figure 3).
+Annual charter boat harvest rate for salmon and trout in 2024 (71 fish per 100 angler-hours) was higher than that in 2023 (54 fish per 100 angler-hours) and the long-term average (1979-2024) of 45 fish per 100 angler-hours.
+The harvest rate of anglers fishing on charter boats was approximately 1.4 times higher than that of anglers fishing on non-chartered boats (Figure 3).

-Fifty percent of charter fishing trips occurred during the months of May and June with an additional 21% of trips in July.
-The spring Coho Salmon season in 2023 was typical in that it extended into June; 44% of Coho Salmon were harvested in May and an additional 29% were harvested in June (Table 2).
-Chinook Salmon harvest was also seasonally typical; most of the Chinook Salmon harvest was nearly evenly divided between July and August.
-Lake Trout were harvested April through October, but most of the harvest was also evenly split between July and August.
-Rainbow Trout harvest was highest in July and Brown Trout harvest primarily occurred May through July.
-Overall, salmonid harvest peaked in May (32% of total harvest) and June (25%) and was primarily driven by the harvest of Coho Salmon.
+Forty-eight percent of charter fishing trips occurred during the months of May and June with an additional 22% of trips in July.
+The typical spring Coho Salmon season was prolonged in 2024 as harvest did not start to trail off until August; 44% of Coho Salmon were harvested in May with an additional 29% and 15% harvested in June and July (Table 2).
+Chinook Salmon harvest was seasonally typical; most of the Chinook Salmon harvest was nearly evenly divided between July and August.
+Lake Trout were harvested March through November, but most of the harvest occurred during July and August.
+Rainbow Trout harvest was highest in July and Brown Trout harvest was highest in April.
+Overall, salmonid harvest peaked in May (32% of total harvest) and remained relatively high in June (25%) and July (20%) primarily due to the harvest of Coho Salmon.

-No salmonid fishing was reported in five statistical grids.
-Approximately 59% of salmonids were harvested from Grid 2302 which also coincided with 57% of the fishing effort (Table 3).
+No salmonid fishing was reported in six (6) statistical grids.
+Approximately 51% of salmonids were harvested from Grid 2302 which also coincided with 47% of the fishing effort (Table 3).
 In general, harvest and effort are usually highest in the north and in grids closest to shore (i.e., 2302 and 2402).
-Harvest rates among grids where fishing occurred in Illinois waters ranged from 17 to 74 fish per 100 angler-hours.
+Harvest rates among grids where fishing occurred in Illinois waters ranged from 31 to 90 fish per 100 angler-hours.
 A map of Illinois's Lake Michigan statistical grids is included within the Appendix.

-A total of 216 Yellow Perch were harvested on charter boat during November and December.
-The harvest rate for Yellow Perch was 1.6 fish per angler-hour.
+A total of 228 Yellow Perch were harvested on charter trips during November and December.
+The harvest rate for Yellow Perch was 1.9 fish per angler-hour.